awslabs/aws-crt-java/README.md

 The `aws-crt` JAR in Maven Central is a large "uber" jar that contains compiled C libraries for many different platforms (Windows, Linux, etc).
 If size is an issue, you can pick a smaller platform-specific JAR by setting the `<classifier>`.

-The classifier `fips-where-available` provides an "uber" jar with FIPS compliance on *some platforms*.

-> [!NOTE]
-> Platforms without FIPS compliance are also included in this jar, for compatibility's sake.
-Check `CRT.isFIPS()` at runtime to ensure you are on a FIPS compliant platform.
-The current breakdown is:
-> * **FIPS compliant**: linux-aarch_64, linux-x86_64
-> * **NOT compliant**: linux-armv6, linux-armv7, linux-armv7-musl, linux-aarch_64-musl, linux-x86_32, linux-x86_64-musl, osx-aarch_64, osx-x86_64, windows-x86_32, windows-x86_64

-> [!WARNING]
-> The classifier and the platforms with FIPS compliant are subjected to be changed in the future.

 Sample to use classifier from aws-crt:
 ``` xml
         <!-- Platform-specific Linux x86_64 JAR -->